Teaching Functional Money Math: Discount Lesson [Special Education]

 Key-Must-Teach Concepts

-A discount is worthless if you don’t have the means to purchase it.
-No sale is too good if you can’t afford it, and that means cash in hand.
+A discount is worthless if the buyer doesn’t have the means to purchase it.
+No sale is worth it if you can’t afford it, and that means cash in hand.

 25% = .25 and NOT 25.
-Being able to convert a percent to a decimal is the first step in calculating a discount and where most students get tripped up in the calculating process.
-Re-teach, reiterate, and then review this step.
+Being able to convert a percent to a decimal is the first step in calculating a discount and where most students get tripped up with the use of technology and what buttons/operations to press.
+Re-teach, reiterate and then review this step.
+This one step is the catalyst for the step-by-step progression of skills when calculating a discount without using technology apps.

 Lesson Objective